MFA in Creative Writing

 Program architecture includes 6 credits of craft lecture (hybrid classes that offer a combination of reading and writing, and focus on a specific aspect of each genre), 6 credits of literature, 15 credits of electives, and 9 credits of workshop, the fundamental MFA experience.

 Unique program requirements include an "other concentration" course (3 credits) and a Visiting Writers course (1 credit).
 Regarding the former, our philosophy is that experimenting across genres creates more fully-formed writers, bringing together practitioners of different disciplines in order to facilitate a richer artistic dialogue.
-As for the latter, Mason brings two accomplished Visiting Writers in each concentration to campus each semester for unique in-class exchanges, a public reading, and social time for further conversations to between visiting authors and MFA students.
+As for the latter, Mason brings accomplished Visiting Writers in each concentration to campus each semester for unique in-class exchanges, a public reading, and social time for further conversations between visiting authors and MFA students.
 Enrollment for Visiting Writers courses is capped at 10 to ensure highly engaging experiences for our students.

 The program concludes with 6 credits of Thesis taken in consecutive semesters and directed by a faculty member in students' appropriate concentration.